-Total revenue increased by \$2.5 million, or 80%, to \$5.7 million for the three months ended March 31, 2022 compared to \$3.2 million for the same period in 2021.
-The increase in product sales was driven by increased demand for our Saphyr OGM solutions, including increased instrument (64%) and flowcell units sold (24%) when compared to the same period last year, despite the supply chain challenges posed by COVID-19.
+Total revenue increased by \$2.8 million, or 73%, to \$6.7 million for the three months ended June 30, 2022 compared to \$3.9 million for the same period in 2021.
+The increase in product sales was driven by increased demand for our Saphyr OGM solutions, including an increase in instrument installed base (62%) and flowcell units sold (24%), when compared to the same period last year.
 The increased demand for our reagent rental program continues to drive a significant portion of the increase in consumable sales.
-We believe increased demand for our OGM systems was primarily driven by increased market awareness and additional published data demonstrating the utility of OGM, which we expect to continue as market awareness and published data, while not immune, can be influenced despite the negative effects of COVID-19.
-The increase in service and other revenue was primarily driven by \$1.2 million in revenues generated by our BioDiscovery subsidiary, which was acquired in October 2021.
+We believe increased demand for our OGM systems was primarily driven by increased market awareness and additional published data demonstrating the utility of OGM.
+While not immune to the negative effects caused by COVID-19 and other geopolitical events, we expect revenue to increase as market awareness and published data of OGM utility increases.
+The increase in service and other revenue was primarily driven by \$1.0 million in revenues generated by our BioDiscovery subsidiary, which was acquired in October 2021.